Maleficent (film): Casting

-In August 2012, Vivienne Jolie-Pitt (Jolie's real-life daughter with Brad Pitt) was announced to play 5-year-old Aurora.
+In August 2012, Vivienne Jolie (Jolie's real-life daughter with Brad Pitt) was announced to play 5-year-old Aurora.
 She was cast due to being the only child on the set who was not scared of Jolie in her full Maleficent costume.
 Jolie initially offered the role to her other daughter, Shiloh, but she refused.
 Two other children of Jolie, Pax and Zahara, ended up appearing as extras in the christening scene.
 Toby Regbo was originally cast as the teenage version of Stefan, but after the filmmakers decided that they needed a younger performer, he was replaced by Michael Higgins.
 By November 2012, Eleanor Worthington Cox and Isobelle Molloy were confirmed to play younger versions of Aurora and Maleficent, respectively.
 Molloy was brought to the attention of the filmmakers by the casting director, who saw her performance as the title character in the West End production of Matilda the Musical, and ended up doing three auditions (including a screen test) before she was cast.
 By October 2013, when it was decided to reshoot the film's prologue, Ella Purnell (who originally auditioned for the role of Aurora) replaced Eisley as teenage Maleficent.
 Purnell's casting was personally approved by Jolie, although they never met in person during the film's production.